Up to 60% off sofas & mattresses — limited‑time deals.

 Sofa Overall Seat comfort Back support Seat depth fit Cooling Durability Repositioning

-Our scores matched what we felt in day-to-day use.
-The Comfy Cloud and the boneless L-shape led on stretch-out comfort.
-The U-shaped sleeper made the strongest case for guest use, but it paid for that utility in mobility.
-The 52-inch convertible was the most balanced day to day, especially if you need upright support and easy repositioning.
+The scores matched what we felt in daily use.
+The Comfy Cloud and boneless L-shape led on stretch-out comfort.
+The U-shaped sleeper made the strongest case for guest use, but it gave up mobility.
+The 52-inch convertible scored best overall because it balanced support, cooling, and repositioning for compact rooms.

 How to choose the right BIGSYY sofa